Jona543/Jona543/README.md

 - 🌱 I’m currently learning **PHP, Python, Scala**

-- 👨‍💻 All of my projects are available at [https://github.com/Jona543](https://github.com/Jona543)

 - 💬 Ask me about **React Native, Flutter, JavaScript**

 - 📫 How to reach me **jonatromp45@gmail.com**